ccb-hms/phonto/docs/vignettes/nhanes-local.md

 The two versions have minor differences: The order of rows and columns may be different, and categorical variables may be represented either as factors of character strings.
-However, as long as the data has not been updated on the NHANES website, the contents should be identical.
+However, as long as the data has not been updated on the NHANES website since it was downloaded for inclusion in the database, the contents should be identical.

 ```r